 DriveStrike can be deployed by IT administrators via mass deployment mechanisms (e.g., via Active Directory GPOs, or via a third-party asset management system).
-This document details the steps required to deploy DriveStrike via these mechanisms.
+This document provides an overview on how to deploy DriveStrike via these mechanisms.
 If you are deploying on Linux please see our Linux mass deployment guide.
 For detailed instructions on DriveStrike mass deployment, please logon to your DriveStrike account and go to the Install page – a link to our deployment documentation can be found there.

-Since mass deploying DriveStrike has the potential to impact a large number of devices, we currently require IT administrators to call the DriveStrike support line to authorize mass deployments on their accounts.
-This process is very simple, and can be completed in just a few minutes.
+Since mass deploying DriveStrike has the potential to impact a large number of devices, we require IT administrators to create their own deployment token within DriveStrike.
+This process is very simple, and can be completed in just a few seconds.

 The mass deployment token will not expire, so you can use it to deploy DriveStrike to machines in the future as well.
-If you ever find that this token has become compromised, please contact DriveStrike support to obtain a new token.
+If you ever find that this token has become compromised, please contact DriveStrike Support.

 Step 2: Configure your deployment mechanism

-You will need to configure your deployment mechanism to run the DriveStrike installer with these custom parameters:
+You will need to configure your deployment mechanism to run the DriveStrike installer with custom parameters.

 Step 3: Test your deployment

-To confirm you have the proper mass deployment token, use a test machine (or VM) and run the DriveStrike installer and provide the mass deployment parameters mentioned in the previous section.
-Since no UI will be displayed, you can use the Windows Task Manager to monitor the state of the setup.exe process.
+To confirm you have the proper mass deployment token, use a test machine (or VM) and run the DriveStrike installer providing the mass deployment parameters.
+Since the user interface will not be displayed, you can use the Windows Task Manager to monitor the state of the setup.exe process.
 Once the setup.exe process completes, log into the drivestrike.com website, navigate to the Dashboard page, and confirm that you see the expected device owner, with a device that shows up in the “Ready” state.

-After you confirm the machine installed correctly, you can uninstall DriveStrike from the machine and delete the device and device owner objects from the DriveStrike website.
+After you confirm the machine installed correctly, you can uninstall DriveStrike from the machine and delete the device and device owner objects from the DriveStrike Dashboard.

 Next, you may wish to push the DriveStrike installer to a test machine (or VM) via your preferred application deployment mechanism, to confirm the software delivery channel.